tfilo/mikrotik-scripts/README.md

 This repository for now contains 3 scripts for Wifi control.

+## Explanation:

+This scripts are testet on Mikrotik hAP ac2.
+In this device I use wlan1 which is 2.4Ghz wifi, than wlan2 which is 5Ghz wifi and then wlan3 which is virtual network used as Guest Network and it is connected to wlan1.

 ## How to use:

 1. Set scheduller at morning (for example at 8:00) to execute `enable-wifi.rsc`.